 In Virginia and across the U.S., the manufacturing industry is growing.
 Thanks to technological innovations and increased demand for products developed stateside, experts are predicting a major influx of job openings—to the tune of millions of anticipated manufacturing job openings over the next decade.

 Manufacturing Day, celebrated on the first Friday in October, promotes opportunities for those interested in a manufacturing career.
-On October 7th, Employers and programs share information about webinars and educational events that help students, women, veterans, and workers launch or advance in a manufacturing career.
+On this day, Employers and programs share information about webinars and educational events that help students, women, veterans, and workers launch or advance in a manufacturing career.

 Education, Training, and Professional Development